v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-text-files.md

 Następujące warunki mogą spowodować wyjątek:

-- Ścieżka jest nieprawidłowa z jednego z następujących powodów: jest ciągiem o zerowej długości, zawiera tylko biały znak, zawiera nieprawidłowe znaki lub jest ścieżką urządzenia (<xref:System.ArgumentException>).
+- The path is not valid for one of the following reasons: it is a zero-length string, it contains only white space, it contains invalid characters, or it is a device path (<xref:System.ArgumentException>).

-- Ścieżka jest nieprawidłowa, ponieważ jest `Nothing` (<xref:System.ArgumentNullException>).
+- The path is not valid because it is `Nothing` (<xref:System.ArgumentNullException>).

-- Plik nie istnieje (<xref:System.IO.FileNotFoundException>).
+- The file does not exist (<xref:System.IO.FileNotFoundException>).

-- Plik jest używany przez inny proces lub wystąpił błąd we/wy (<xref:System.IO.IOException>).
+- The file is in use by another process or an I/O error occurs (<xref:System.IO.IOException>).

-- Ścieżka przekracza maksymalną długość zdefiniowaną przez system (<xref:System.IO.PathTooLongException>).
+- The path exceeds the system-defined maximum length (<xref:System.IO.PathTooLongException>).

-- Nazwa pliku lub katalogu w ścieżce zawiera dwukropek (:) lub ma nieprawidłowy format (<xref:System.NotSupportedException>).
+- A file or directory name in the path contains a colon (:) or is in an invalid format (<xref:System.NotSupportedException>).

-- Za mało pamięci, aby zapisać ciąg do bufora (<xref:System.OutOfMemoryException>).
+- There is not enough memory to write the string to buffer (<xref:System.OutOfMemoryException>).

-- Użytkownik nie ma wystarczających uprawnień do wyświetlania ścieżki (<xref:System.Security.SecurityException>).
+- The user lacks necessary permissions to view the path (<xref:System.Security.SecurityException>).

 Nie należy podejmować decyzji dotyczących zawartości pliku na podstawie rozszerzenia nazwy pliku.
-Na przykład plik Form1. vb nie może być plikiem źródłowym Visual Basic.
+For example, the file Form1.vb may not be a Visual Basic source file.

 Sprawdź wszystkie dane wejściowe, zanim użyjesz danych w aplikacji.
 Zawartość pliku może się różnić od oczekiwanej i metody odczytu z pliku nie zadziałają.